hashicorp/vagrant/v1/docs/rake.md

 Perhaps you want to write a rake task that does some commands within the virtual server setup?
-This can be done through the `channel` accessor of any VM within the environment which provides a communication channel to execute commands within the virtual machine, as either the `root` or `vagrant` users.
+This can be done through the `channel` accessor of any VM within the environment which provides a communication channel to execute commands within the virtual machine, as either the `root` or `SSH` users.

 ### As the `root` user